 Maxime Vanhollebeke is an antitrust, competition and regulatory lawyer based in Hong Kong.

-Maxime advises international companies on emerging antitrust regimes in East Asia, and Asian companies on global competition compliance issues, multi-jurisdictional merger filings, abuse of market issues and international cartel investigations.
-He has acted for clients in a number of industrial sectors, including postal services, air transport, automotive, telecommunications services and equipment, banking and insurance, petrochemicals, mining, energy, food and other consumer goods.
-Maxime has also worked on a number of competition matters in Europe involving alleged abuses of dominant position, cartel-like behaviour and state aid issues.
+Maxime advises international companies on emerging antitrust regimes in East Asia, and Asian companies on global competition compliance issues, multi-jurisdictional merger filings, abuse of market power issues and international cartel investigations.
+Maxime advises clients in a wide range of sectors, including automotive, life sciences, shipping, air transport, postal services, banking and insurance, petrochemicals, mining, commodities and FMCG.
+His practice is informed by his prior experience as an in-house competition advisor in Europe, where Maxime worked extensively on abuse of market power, cartel-like behaviour and state aid issues.

-Maxime is a member of the Bar in New York.
+Maxime is a foreign registered lawyer (Hong Kong) and a member of the Bar in New York.
 He speaks French (native), English and Dutch.

 - Attorney at Law, admitted in New York

 Recent publications and presentations include:

 - Minority Participations and Merger Control Filing Requirements in East Asia, in Competition Policy International, (November 2014) [co-authored with Hu Shan]